ddtam/atac-pipe/docs/SOP.md

 ### 5. Pipeline execution

 Once dependencies have been acquired, the pipeline has been downloaded locally and loaded with your data, the pipeline is ready to be run.

+> ⚠️ NOTE: due to the sensitivity of the data, the first step of this pipeline was already executed and intermediate files are included inside `cache/samples`. **To ensure that the pipeline recognizes these as useable intermediate files, update their timestamps:**
+> ```
+> $ touch cache/samples/*
+> ```
+> This step is obviously not required for the analysis of real data.
+More information regarding these intermediaries [here](#input).

-From the root of your working directory, execute `snakemake`.
+From the root of your working directory, execute `snakemake` to start the pipeline.

 ```
 $ snakemake --cores 4